Evensong for Everyone

-Evensong for All Saints Sunday will feature Psalms, readings, hymns, and music celebrating saints in every age.
-The choir will sing the Magnificat & Nunc dimittis in A of William Denis Browne, a Cambridge-educated composer whose life was tragically cut short during World War I. The anthem is a setting of 8th-century poetry by the Venerable Bede with music by contemporary British composer Cecilia McDowall.
+Evensong for All Saints Sunday featured Psalms, readings, hymns, and music celebrating saints in every age.
+The choir sang the Magnificat & Nunc dimittis in A of William Denis Browne, a Cambridge-educated composer whose life was tragically cut short during World War I. The anthem is a setting of 8th-century poetry by the Venerable Bede with music by contemporary British composer Cecilia McDowall.
 The glittering music and ethereal harmonies elicit the splendor of eternity and the endless day where the saints reside with Christ.

-Join us in-person at the Cathedral or on YouTube streamed live for our monthly Choral Evensong presented by members of the St. John's Cathedral Choir on Sunday, November 1st at 5:00 PM, All Saints Sunday.
+Join us in-person at the Cathedral or on YouTube streamed live for our monthly Choral Evensong presented by members of the St. John's Cathedral Choir.
+Our last evensong service was on Sunday, November 1st at 5:00 PM, All Saints Sunday.

 Past Services (Click image for video)